 Barclays is a British multinational financial institution with operations in 40 countries.
 Barclays Singapore office, its biggest in Asia, serves as the regional hub for all its Asian private banking business.

 Total Assets in 2016: £1,213,000,000,000

 Total Profit in 2016: £2,828,000,000

 Bank of China is one of the five large state-run commercial banks in China and one of the top banks in Singapore.
 It was founded in 1912 and is the fifth largest bank in the world in terms of market capitalization.
 Bank of China set up its first branch in Singapore in 1936.
 At present, Bank of China holds a Qualifying Full Bank (QFB) license.
-The bank offers a wide range of products and services such as local and foreign currency deposits, remittance, personal loans, wealth management services, charge cards, unit trust and insurance products, forex trading, securities investment and management, trade finance, corporate lending, structured finance, investment advisory, custodian services, investment banking, and asset management and RMB services.
+The bank offers a wide range of financial products and services, such as local and foreign currency deposits, remittance, personal loans, wealth management services, charge cards, unit trust and insurance products, forex trading, securities investment and management, trade financing, corporate lending, structured finance, investment advisory services, custodial services, investment banking, asset management, and RMB services.

 Total Assets in 2016: RMB16,793,000,000,000

 To break into investment banking there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
 To learn more, explore our interactive career map….

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

 This has been a guide to the top banks in Singapore.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: